 As there are no head-to-head trials comparing tirzepatide to empagliflozin, all results for this comparison are derived from the NMA.
-Compared with empagliflozin, tirzepatide decreased HbA1c by 1.1% (statistically significant change using fixed effects model) (Supplemental Table D2.4).
-A similar advantage is seen in the comparison of weight loss, with an estimated mean difference of -7.2kg between tirzepatide and empagliflozin (statistically significant change using both fixed and random effects models) (Supplemental Table D2.4).
+Compared with empagliflozin, tirzepatide decreased HbA1c by 1.1% (statistically significant change using random effects model) (Supplemental Table D2.4).
+A similar advantage is seen in the comparison of weight loss, with an estimated mean difference of -7.2kg between tirzepatide and empagliflozin (statistically significant change using random effects model) (Supplemental Table D2.4).

-Tirzepatide appears to decrease systolic blood pressure by 2.6 mmHg compared with empagliflozin (statistically significant change using fixed effects model) (Supplemental Table D2.4).
-For the outcome of LDL, tirzepatide appears to lower LDL by 7.5 mg/dL compared with empagliflozin (statistically significant change using both fixed and random effects models) (efficacy estimand)(Supplemental Table D2.4).
+Tirzepatide appears to decrease systolic blood pressure by 2.6 mmHg compared with empagliflozin (statistically significant change using random effects model) (Supplemental Table D2.4).
+For the outcome of LDL, tirzepatide appears to lower LDL by 7.5 mg/dL compared with empagliflozin (statistically significant change using random effects model) (efficacy estimand)(Supplemental Table D2.4).